cdktf/cdktf-provider-newrelic/API.md

 The duration, in seconds, that the threshold must violate in order to create a violation.

 Value must be a multiple of the 'aggregation_window' (which has a default of 60 seconds).
-Value must be within 120-3600 seconds for baseline and outlier conditions, within 120-7200 seconds for static conditions with the sum value function, and within 60-7200 seconds for static conditions with the single_value value function.
+Value must be within 120-3600 seconds for baseline conditions, within 120-7200 seconds for static conditions with the sum value function, and within 60-7200 seconds for static conditions with the single_value value function.
 Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/newrelic/r/nrql_alert_condition#threshold_duration NrqlAlertCondition#threshold_duration}

 ---